naughtyGitCat/ProxmoxMCP-Plus/README.md

         "mcp": {
            "host": "0.0.0.0",             # mcp expose host (default is 0.0.0.0)
            "port": 8000,                  # mcp expose port (default is 8000)
-           "transport": "stdio"           # mcp transport (default is stdio, can be stdio or sse or streamable) }
+           "transport": "STDIO"           # mcp transport (default is STDIO, can be STDIO or SSE or Streamable) }
    }
    ```